 Hosting your unique customer-facing systems in the Cloud brings a lot of efficiencies.
 If you’re in sales and marketing, this means you no longer need to be a self-trained technologist just to understand if your digital infrastructure can handle a marketing promotion.

 Cloud-based commerce solutions free companies from deliberating how increased promotional traffic will impact their network bandwidth or the server CPUs and cores.
-On the other hand, if your system is on premises, the cost for a planned promotion can become cost-prohibitive and time-consuming, especially if expected promotional traffic requires new servers to be requisitioned and put online.
+On the other hand, if your system is on-premises, the cost of a planned promotion can become cost-prohibitive and time-consuming, especially if expected promotional traffic requires new servers to be requisitioned and put online.

-In the Cloud, spinning up a virtual server in minutes to handle additional traffic, and then spinning it down just as fast when you’re done, is not just cost-saving, it’s a game changer.
-Not only is it liberating for your teams’ stress levels, Cloud allows your technology to revolve around your business needs, and not vice-versa.
+In the Cloud, spinning up a virtual server in minutes to handle additional traffic and then spinning it down just as fast when you’re done is not just cost-saving; it’s a game-changer.
+Not only is it liberating for your teams’ stress levels, but Cloud also allows your technology to revolve around your business needs and not vice-versa.